History

 Base notes are the foundation of perfume and almost the lasting scent and impression.

-These notes are the ones that others will remember you by, bring back fond memories and add fullness and depth of your scent.
+These notes are the ones that others will remember you by, bring back fond memories and add fullness and depth to your scent.

-Often base notes are woody, with a delicate fragrance of musk and are the longer lasting within your chosen perfume.
+Base notes are often woody, with a delicate fragrance of musk, and they are the longest-lasting within your chosen perfume.

-If you purchase a perfume or aftershave that contains 20% perfume oil, such as FM World fragrances, you will have a lasting scent for perhaps longer than 8 hours.
+If you purchase a perfume or aftershave that contains 20% perfume oil, such as FM World fragrances, the scent will last for perhaps longer than 8 hours.

 This also depends on your skin type too.

-Depending on what strength perfume you have purchased, whether it be an eau de toilette, eau de perfume or perfume can also determine how long the fragrance lasts.
+Depending on the strength of the perfume you have purchased, whether it be an eau de toilette, eau de perfume, or perfume, can also determine how long the fragrance lasts.

 Another favourite scent for the Queen

-Another popular choice of perfume that the Queen has been known to wear and affordable too, is White Rose by Floris, created by Mr John Floris in the early 1800s.
+Another popular choice of perfume that the Queen has been known to wear and that is affordable is White Rose by Floris, created by Mr John Floris in the early 1800s.

-This more simplistic design of bottle will set you back around $145.00/£80.00 so within many a perfume lovers budget.
+This more simplistic bottle design will set you back around $145.00/£80.00 within many perfume lovers’ budgets.

-Within this bottle too, shows that the Queen does have a favourite when it comes to particular fragrance notes.
+This bottle also shows that the Queen has a favourite when it comes to particular fragrance notes.

 Fragrances notes in White Rose by Floris

-• As one might expect with a name like White Rose, this fragrance is a fairly light weighted scent that doesn’t overpower and lasts for around 9 hours.
+• As one might expect with a name like White Rose, this fragrance is lightweight, doesn’t overpower, and lasts around 9 hours.

 What perfume did Queen Elizabeth we